ebi-ait/hca-ebi-wrangler-central/docs/SOPs/data_retraction_SOP.md

 ```

 ### ArrayExpress
-Click on the following link to send the email: <a href="mailto:arrayexpress@ebi.ac.uk?subject=AE%20Dataset%20retraction&body=To%20whom%20it%20may%20concern%2C%0A%0AWe%20have%20been%20warned%20about%20the%20following%20dataset%20being%20retracted%20from%20public%20access%3A%20%22%3CArraExpress_project_accession%3E%22%0A%0AWe%20were%20responsible%20for%20brokering%20the%20dataset%20into%20ArrayExpress%2C%20so%20we%20are%20kindly%20asking%20if%20you%20could%20delete%20the%20data%20and%20metadata%20pertaining%20to%20this%20study%20from%20your%20end.%0A%0AWe%20have%20cc%27ed%20the%20original%20author%28s%29%20in%20this%20email.%0A%0ABest%20regards%2C%0A%0A%3CWrangler%20name%3E">Email AE</a>
+Click on the following link to send the email: <a href="mailto:arrayexpress@ebi.ac.uk?subject=AE%20Dataset%20retraction%20AE%20ACCESSION&body=Hello%2C%0A%0AWe%20have%20been%20asked%20to%20retract%20the%20dataset%20%22%3CArraExpress_project_accession%3E%22%0A%0APlease%20delete%20any%20copies%20of%20the%20data%20and%20metadata%20that%20you%20might%20have%20on%20your%20system.%0A%0APlease%20contact%20wrangler-team%40data.humancellatlas.org%20if%20you%20have%20any%20questions%20about%20this%20process.%0A%0ABest%20regards%2C%0A%0A%3CWrangler%20name%3E">Email AE</a>

 ```
-To whom it may concern,
+Hello,

-We have been warned about the following dataset being retracted from public access: "<ArraExpress_project_accession>"
+We have been asked to retract the dataset "<ArraExpress_project_accession>"

-We were responsible for brokering the dataset into ArrayExpress, so we are kindly asking if you could delete the data and metadata pertaining to this study from your end.
+Please delete any copies of the data and metadata that you might have on your system.

-We have cc'ed the original author(s) in this email.
+Please contact wrangler-team@data.humancellatlas.org if you have any questions about this process.

 Best regards,